szepeviktor/very-clean-code/README.md

     — Phil Karlton

-    Gain knowledge in _things_, so you can name them.
+    Gain knowledge of _things_, so you can name them.

 ## Support my thinking